-“Yes, that’s a lovely idea.
-I didn’t know that sarcasm was your middle name.
-Thank you so much, Ella.
-You know when I came in here I hoped we could come out of this friends.”
+“Yes, lovely idea.
+Thank you so much.
+When I came in here I hoped we be friends.”

 “You’re welcome.
-Well, well, speak of the devil.
+Speak of the devil.
 She just walked in,” Ella said, looking into the bar.
-“Why don’t you go say ‘Hello?’
+“Why don’t you go say, ‘Hello?’
 Let’s see if you can fix anything other than bombs.”

-Giving Ella a wry smile, I left to meet with Jen.
+Giving Ella a wry smile, I walked out to sit with Jen.

 Although I couldn’t see it, Ella was smiling as I left.

-Jen and I took a table.
 “Jen, I want you to know how sorry I am that I allowed Louise to play me like that.
-I’m embarrassed.
-I’m ashamed.
-That I didn’t see it coming.
-I really thought she cared for me, but all she ever cared for was money.
+I’m embarrassed and ashamed that I didn’t see it coming.
+I thought she cared for me, but all she cared for was money.
 Had she been successful ….”
-The thought of Maria’s funds being stolen was just horrible.
+The thought of Maria’s funds being stolen made me shiver.

-Jen said, “Speaking of your old girlfriend,” – she emphasized the word ‘old,’ – “I saw her running for the New Haven train before I opened the coffee shop.
-I ran after her, but she got aboard before I got my hands on her.
-I don’t think she’ll be back.”
+Jen said, “I saw her running for the New Haven train before I opened the coffee shop.
+Don’t think she’ll be back.”